 Medical personnel are well-versed in the effects of chemical, biological and radioactive agents to provide timely treatment information.
 A mobile Analytical Laboratory System and the team’s Medical Science Officer provide on-scene ability to process and analyze samples for rapid identification of chemical and biological agents.

 The Unified Command Suite, a state-of-the-art communications system, provides secure and non-secure communications.
 The system uses Internet, e-mail, voice and fax in all terrain and weather to allow instantaneous access to technical resources, organizations and personnel.
-The newly integrated ACU 1000 provides interoperability to allow emergency first responders to communicate regardless of frequency or radio type.
-The CST can provide expert advice to the on-scene commander via its Electronic Reach back capabilities.
+The ACU 1000 provides interoperability to allow emergency first responders to communicate regardless of frequency or radio type.
+The CST can provide expert advice to the on-scene commander via its electronic reach back capabilities.
 Reach back allows the CST and the Incident Commander to consult with civilian experts in science and medicine at the national level.

 Self-sustained technical decontamination can be established in less than 30 minutes to effectively decontaminate entry team members and samples.